bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

 The next tag I&apos;m gonna talk to you about today is the <b>&lt;nav&gt;</b> tag.
 The nav is basically a section of your page that links to other pages or parts within your page.
-So, inside your nav you&apos;re not going to have links to Facebook, or Google, or your LinkedIn account or anything like that.
+Inside your nav you&apos;re not going to have links to Facebook, or Google, or your LinkedIn account or anything like that.
 Instead, it&apos;s really just links that go to other parts of your site.

 For instance, here I&apos;ve made an unordered list with three links.
 Each of them go to a different part of your page.
 There&apos;s a lot of debate, for better, for worse, as to whether or not your <b>&lt;nav&gt;</b> tags should be using lists, but the important thing